MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ### Data Pipelines

 Customers can't access data pipelines in the event of regional disaster, and the configurations aren't replicated to the paired region.
 We recommend building your critical data pipelines in multiple workspaces across different regions.

 ## Real-Time Analytics

 ### KQL Database/Queryset

-KQL Database/Queryset users must undertake proactive measures to protect against a regional disaster.
-The following approach ensures that, in the event of a regional disaster, your KQL Database/Queryset data remains safe and accessible.
+KQL database/queryset users must undertake proactive measures to protect against a regional disaster.
+The following approach ensures that, in the event of a regional disaster, data in your KQL databases querysets remains safe and accessible.

 Use the following steps to guarantee an effective disaster recovery solution for KQL databases and querysets.